-Kings Heath Business Improvement District (‘Kings Heath BID’) are pleased to announce the Summer 2019 Kings Heath Poetry Competition.
+Kings Heath Business Improvement District (‘Kings Heath BID’) are pleased to announce the Kings Heath Poetry Competition, Winter 2020, is now accepting entries.
 You are invited to write a poem or poems of between 10 to 20 lines in length.
 The poem must have a link to Kings Heath, however tenuous.

-· £75 – Kings Heath Poetry Competition ‘Public vote’ – The Judge will select a shortlist of 20 poems and the public can vote for their favourite poem on the Enjoy Kings Heath Facebook page and in various Kings Heath shops.
+· £75 – Kings Heath Poetry Competition ‘Peoples’ vote’ – The Judge will select a shortlist of 10 to 15 poems and the public can vote for their favourite poem on the Enjoy Kings Heath Facebook page and in various Kings Heath shops.
 The poem with the most votes wins

 · £75 – Kings Heath Poetry Competition Judge’s selected winner – poems are judged anonymously by a nominated judge from Cannon Poets – see http://www.cannonpoets.org.uk/